uwe-app/app/README.md

 web-host ensure website uwe.app.toml --credentials=<credentials>
 ```

+Creating a web host will:

+* Verify name servers have propagated
+* Create a hosted zone for the domain name
+* Create an SSL certificate for the domain name and all sub-domains
+* Create a bucket for the website files
+* Create a bucket for the `www` redirect
+* Create a CDN using the SSL certificate
+* Configure the DNS records for the CDN
+* Redirect all HTTP requests to HTTPS
+* Configure the DNS for the `www` redirect

-For fine-grained control of resources see the next section.
+For fine-grained control of [resources](#resources) see the next section.

-## Host Resources
+## Resources

-It is recommended to use the `ensure` command whenever possible but sometimes it may necessary to manage resources individually.
+It is recommended to use the `ensure` command whenever possible but sometimes it may be necessary to manage resources individually.

+Replace `<credentials>` with the identifier of the AWS credentials and `<region>` with the target region, eg: `ap-southeast-1`.
+Replace all instances of `example.com` with the domain name that is being hosted.

 The output of these commands will include identifiers for the created resources that you can take note of or find them later in the AWS console.